defagos/CoconutKit/README.markdown

 * High-quality view controller containers (view controller embedding, view controller stacking) with several transition animations
 * Easy way to change the language used by an application at runtime, without having to alter system preferences
+* Localization of labels and buttons directly in nib files, without having to create and bind outlets anymore
+* Core Data validation made easy: No more boilerplate code to write, which lets you focus on the validation business logic.
+Moreover, text fields can be bound for field formatting and synchronization, both in model -> view and view -> model directions.
+Forms filling model objects managed by Core Data have never been easier to write!
-* View controllers for web browsing and for easier table view search management
+* View controllers for web browsing and easier table view search management
 * Multi-threaded task management, including task grouping, cancelation, progress status, task dependencies and remaining time estimation
-* New controls (text field moving automatically with the keyboard, new kind of segmented control)
+* New controls (text field moving automatically with the keyboard, new kind of segmented control, Ken Burns slideshow)
-* Various extensions to Cocoa and UIKit classes (date and time, collections, notifications, etc.)
+* Various extensions to Cocoa and UIKit classes (calendrical calculations, collections, notifications, etc.)
 * Classes for common UI tasks (keyboard management, interface locking)
 * Classes for single-line table view cell and view instantiations
 * Classes for creating complex view animations made of several sub-animations
+* Methods for skinning some built-in controls prior to iOS 5 appearance API
 * Lightweight logger, assertions, float comparisons, etc.
 * ... and more!
 * ... and even more to come!